proaurellya/HR-Database-Mini-Program/README.md

 # Get to Know the Program
 Welcome to HR Database Mini Program created by Rahma Aurellya!
-In this program, you can access multiple feature in the program such as:
+In this program, you can access multiple CRUD features in the program such as:

+## Create
-  - Viewing employee data
+  - Adding new employee information
-  - Viewing department data
+  - Adding new department information
-  - Searching employee data
+  -
+## Read
-  - Adding new employee data
+  - Viewing employee information
-  - Adding new department data
+  - Viewing department information
-  - Updating employee data
+  - Searching employee data based on any keywords given as queries to search

+## Update
+  - Modify employee information in the system based on a specific conditions

+## Delete
-  - Delete existing employee data
+  - Delete existing employee information